eriksjolund/compress-pfam-data-benchmark-zstd/README.md

 | zstd          | 431850930 |  1536 MB/s |

-This benchmark was done on a computer with
+This benchmark was performed on a computer with

 * __Disk__: HDD (i.e. a standard SATA mechanical hard drive).
 * __CPU__: AMD Ryzen 5 1600 Six-Core Processor